Engineering Management, M.S.

 Interested students are encouraged to apply for Fall 2020 (admissions cycle will begin on September 3, 2019) by the priority deadline of January 15, 2020.
 The absolute deadline is February 15, 2020.
 Note: If you are an international applicant, passport and/or financial documentation are not required at the time of the application.

 Use the following list as a guideline of documents needed for a complete application.

 - Application Fee

 - Official TOEFL or IELTS Score Report (International Applicants Only) - Please note that an 80 or higher is required on the TOEFL iBT or an overall minimum score of 7 for admission, with a score of no less than 6 on any individual module is required on the IELTS

 - Transcripts (Bachelors and Masters, if applicable) - Please note that a 3.0 out of 4.0 scale GPA is the minimum required for admissions

 - 3 letters of recommendation

 - Selection of an Engineering specialization (request will be sent after you submit your online application and pay the fee)

-The next admission cycle will be for Fall 2017 as we do not accept applications for Winter or Spring quarters.
+The next admission cycle will be for Fall 2020 as we do not accept applications for Winter or Spring quarters.
 Questions about the application process?
-Contact Bianca Angeles, Program Coordinator.
+Contact the Graduate and Professional Studies office.